Flag of Mississippi: Second flag (1894–2020)

 On February 7, 1894, the Legislature replaced the Civil War era Magnolia Flag with a new one designed by Edward N. Scudder that incorporated the Confederate battle flag in its canton.
 This second state flag consisted of three equal horizontal triband of blue, white, and red, with the canton of the battle flag of the Army of Northern Virginia.
 The 13 stars on the state flag officially represented "the number of the original states of the Union"; though they are sometimes thought to have been for states that seceded from the Union, plus Missouri and Kentucky which had Union and Confederate governments.

 The Mississippi Code of 1972, in Title 3, Chapter 3, described the flag as follows:

+In 1996, governor Daniel Fordice sent a memorandum to every manufacturer that produced a Mississippi flag, ordering for the stars in the canton to face upward, and for fimbriation to be added around the canton.
+The fimbriation was to be the same width as the white outline on the cross of the canton.
+Before 1996, the flag was often produced with unaligned stars and no fimbriation.

 In 1906, Mississippi adopted a revised legal code that repealed all general laws that were not reenacted by the legislature or brought forward in the new code.
 The legislature inadvertently omitted mention of the 1894 flag, leaving the state with no official state flag from 1906 to 2001.
 In 2000, the Supreme Court of Mississippi confirmed that the state legislature had in 1906 repealed the 1894 adoption of the state flag; the flag used since then and considered official had actually only been customary or traditional.